 - lymphoma of the skin

-In addition to swollen lymph nodes, the symptoms of lymphoma can include:
+In addition to swollen lymph nodes, the

 - unintentional weight loss